What are the Seven Parts of a Business Letter?

 Common salutations are Dear or To Whom It May Concern.

-Some people have sensitivities to what name is used in addressing them so be sure to take the time to identify the person’s most commonly used name.
+Some people have sensitivities about what name is used to address them, so be sure to take the time to identify the person’s most commonly used name.

 4. Introduction